English

 RFTA claims the test is to prevent fatigued drivers from operating vehicles.
 Winter can be a busy and demanding time as the ski season brings thousands of riders to the area.
 But management ignores the fact that fatigue must be addressed through proper staffing and work scheduling.

 Unlike other transportation services that are deeply underfunded, such as the New York MTA, RFTA has a budget surplus.
-Largely funded through local sales tax, the transportation authority’s 2024 budget accounts for a $4 million surplus, bringing total reserve funds to $69 million above annual expenses and owed debts.
+Largely funded through local sales tax, the transportation authority’s 2024 budget accounts for a $4 million surplus, bringing total reserve funds to $69 million above annual expenses and debt.
 Budget projections over the next few decades anticipate the authority will retain revenues above expenses.

 Even so, workers everywhere are told by management that they must accept substandard wage increases and poor staffing.
 Ravenschlag told workers he is a “steward of taxpayer money,” that is, he is determined to keep wages and costs down to satisfy the ultra-wealthy interests that have turned Colorado’s mountain towns into multi-millionaires’ playgrounds.

 This phenomenon is occurring in every industry, among private companies and public service alike.
-Boeing workers are striking to demand a 40 percent pay increase to cover more than a decade of stagnant wages, while dock workers struck to demand a more than 70 percent wage increase and protections against automation, protections the union bureaucracy abandoned when they called off the strike after just three days.
+Boeing workers are striking to demand a 40 percent pay increase to cover more than a decade of stagnant wages, while dockworkers struck to demand a more than 70 percent wage increase and protections against automation, protections the union bureaucracy abandoned when they called off the strike after just three days.

 Meanwhile, the New York MTA is preparing attacks on workers to make up for billions of dollars in underfunding.